 Many opioid patients caught in the collateral of the steep opioid prescription rollback are U.S. military veterans.
 When going to the Veterans Affairs Office for assistance, they are not finding the support they need.
 Indeed, the number of opioid prescriptions written for veteran patients relying on the VA dropped 45% in the last six years.

 Dependable & Compassionate Support During Your Recovery

 At Decision Point Center, we are here to full-heartedly and unwaveringly support you as you fight your opioid addiction or dependency.
 With the care of our professional staff, you can find the strength needed to overcome addiction and withstand withdrawal symptoms in a safe environment.
-Our advanced treatment methods and specialized therapies are designed to your needs to allow you to find the right path to a brighter future.
+Our advanced opioid treatment programs and specialized therapies are designed to your needs to allow you to find the right path to a brighter future.